 Overview

-Ask Veno is a fully offline retrieval-augmented generation (RAG) system that turns a YouTube channel into a searchable knowledge base.
-It ingests an entire channel’s livestream archive — audio download, Whisper transcription, chunking, embedding — and serves it through a single-file FastAPI dashboard styled as a S.T.A.L.K.E.R.
-GAMMA PDA: amber phosphor glow, CRT scanlines, and all.
+Ask Veno is a fully offline retrieval-augmented generation (RAG) system built around two distinct knowledge sources behind one interface.
+The first is a YouTube channel’s entire livestream archive — audio download, Whisper transcription, chunking, embedding.
+The second is the authoritative item database of the game those streams are about (S.T.A.L.K.E.R.
+GAMMA 0.9.5): 1,786 items canonicalized from an upstream open-data project into SQLite, with full provenance.
+Both are served through a FastAPI dashboard styled as an in-game PDA: amber phosphor glow, CRT scanlines, and all.

 The whole thing runs on my own hardware.
-No cloud APIs, no paid services, no data leaving the machine: yt-dlp → faster-whisper → ChromaDB → Ollama, orchestrated by a SQLite state machine.
-The current index covers 257 videos and 21,959 transcript chunks, processed end to end with zero anomalies.
+No cloud APIs, no paid services, no data leaving the machine — and nothing but local components at query time: yt-dlp → faster-whisper → ChromaDB + SQLite FTS5 → Ollama, orchestrated by SQLite state machines.
+The current index covers 299 videos / 28,692 transcript chunks and 1,786 game items / 7,362 retrieval documents, processed end to end with zero anomalies.

 The Problem